Start9Labs/documentation/site/source/support/common-issues.rst

 Server Models With Speakers
 ---------------------------
-Server Lite, Server Pure, and Server One (2022 and older) have an internal speaker and may provide the following audio feedback:
+The  Server Pure (2023 and older) and and Server One (2023 and older) have an internal speaker and may provide the following audio feedback:

     .. raw:: HTML